jtmerritt/BeSocial/README.md

 - Find a cluster analysis package.
 - Fix slow load of SMS log - memory problem
     - perhaps related, there are 2 instances of mEventLog
-- add spinner for chart function for choosing the displayed date range of the chart.
+- Make spinner choose the chart type (data display type)
+    - Spinner text becomes chart title.
 - add action listeners to tabs so they might load the data only when selected.
-- Try placing user photo and pie chart in action bar, then implement swipable tabs.
+-  Low Priority: Try placing user photo and pie chart in action bar, then implement swipable tabs.
+- Create a screen of statistics
+    - Average days between events
+    - Max days between events
+    - Total word count
+    - Total call time
+    - Average Call time
+    - Reciprocity for each event Kind

 ***Large Tasks***
 - Only display data for one page-full at a time to speed things up.
 - Cloud-based retrieval/storage?
 - fix crash when setDisplayChartValues(true) for renderer_SMS
+- On the chart, it would be nice to display the data value.
+But changing setDisplayChartValues(true)  crashes the program.
+- Create an Options Menu
+    - follow guidlines for Notifications options:http://developer.android.com/design/patterns/notifications.html

 Notes